Locations:

 Q: What about the impact of secondhand smoke?

 Dr. Austin: Exposure to secondhand smoke in the household is bad for female fertility.
-Even if a person doesn’t smoke in the home, smoke can still be present on the hair and clothing of the smoker and harm other members of the household.
+Even if a person doesn’t smoke in the home, smoke can still be present on the hair and clothing of the person who smokes and harm other members of the household.

 Once a woman gets pregnant, secondhand smoke can increase the risk of miscarriage, low birth weight and learning disabilities.
 There’s abundant evidence that shows that smoke exposure to a newborn baby can lead to respiratory infections, asthma and sudden infant death syndrome.